WIPACrepo/vagrant-i3live/README.md

 writing I3Live code (files in `/vagrant` on the guest Sci Linux 6 guest will be the same as those in your original Vagrant directory.

-For example, assuming your GitHub username is `githubber`, and you've forked `https://github.com:/eigenhombre/IceCube-Live` to that account, as well as added your public key to GitHub, then:
+Assuming your GitHub username is `githubber`, and you've forked `https://github.com:/WIPACrepo/IceCube-Live` to that account, then:

     vagrant ssh # if you didn't already do it

+Set up your identity for `git`, e.g.:

+    git config --global user.name "Bill Murray”
+    git config --global user.email "bill@murray.com”

-... in your VM, `git clone` *your* fork of I3Live.
-Note that you should not clone the `eigenhombre` fork: you want to be able to push any local changes you make on the VM up to your fork and issue pull requests from there:
+Also in your VM, `git clone` *your* fork of I3Live.
+Note that you should not clone the `WIPACrepo` fork: you want to be able to push any local changes you make on the VM up to your fork and issue pull requests from there:

+    # Get into the shared partition
     cd /vagrant
     # change githubber to your username:
     git clone git@github.com:githubber/IceCube-Live.git live

 ... and make sure it's up to date with the latest production master:

+    # Get into the /vagrant/live directory created by the clone command
     cd live
     # Do once:
-    git remote add upstream git@github.com:eigenhombre/IceCube-Live.git
+    git remote add upstream git@github.com:WIPACrepo/IceCube-Live.git
     # Do occasionally:
     git fetch upstream; git merge upstream/master